Skip navigation

 Water heaters are designed to last a rather long time, particularly if you take really good care of them.
 No matter how well maintained your system is, however, there is going to come a time that eventually you’ll need to replace the water heater.

 It’s important that you are able to identify the signs that this time has come.
 Otherwise, you could be in for an unwelcome surprise some day when you don’t have any hot water available.
+Understand how the heat exchanger works to see how wear and tear can also impact your system’s efficiency and performance.
 Keep reading to learn more about what these signs are.

 Low Output